usetania/usetania-static/content/blog/what-we-got-right-tania-arch.md

 **embrace the uncertainty of technology**.
 We didn't even decide what database we will use until much-much later.
 We saw databases like a *real option*:

-> Real Options are options that exist outside of legal frameworks such as tickets.
+> Real Options are options that exist outside of legal frameworks such as tickets, visiting friends, greeting a
+> stranger, going overseas, etc.

 An option allows us to commit later when we exactly know why.
 In this case, it's the persistence engine we'd want to use to persist the entities.